 Stage 2 companies lack product revenue but have substantive expense history.
 Product development is underway and business challenges are thought to be understood.
 Stage 2 companies customarily have second or third round financing.
 Typical investors are venture capital firms; they may provide additional management or board of directors’ expertise.
 Generally, securities issued to those investors are in the form of preferred stock.

-RNA classifies this Company as a Stage 2 company because it has successfully raised the second tranche round of its second round of preferred series, completed an IND filing for its Lead Program, and has begun with its Phase I trials.
-The Company has also made some incremental progress for its second lead program PLN-1474.
+RNA classifies this Company as a Stage 2 company because it has successfully raised the second tranche round of its second round of preferred series, and nearing the completion of Phase I trials for its Lead Program.
+The Company has also made some incremental progress for its Second Lead Program.
 The Company has substantive expense history and a complete Management team.

 Industry Overview